Team-Resurgent/PrometheOS-Firmware/README.md

 * Open PrometheOSTools\PrometheOSTools.sln in VS2022 select to build PrometheOSPacker as startup project
 * Build and run
-* Follow on screen promits
+* Follow on screen prompts
-* Flash your xenium to test (Beware it is recommended you have a xeniu)
+* Flash your xenium to test (Beware it is recommended you have a xenium)

 Notes: